juliangsibecas/nx/docs/shared/recipes/storybook/plugin-angular.md

 You can read more about the `browserTarget` in the [official Angular documentation](https://angular.dev/cli/serve).

-Your Storybook targets in your `project.json` (or if you run `nx show project my-project --web`) will look like this:
+Your Storybook targets in your `project.json` (or if you run `nx show project my-project`) will look like this:

 ```jsonc {% fileName="project.json" %}
     "storybook": {